5724-SpartanRobotics/RobotCode2025/README.md

 # Changelog
 Changelog based on what we do, but some of it may have to come from git commit history.

+## Feb 22, 2025
+* Removed the calling of the code to set the PID setpoints at teleop start.
+* Added code to call Stop on the PID ramps at disabled init.
+* Added sequential sequences for more arm/elevator actions.
+* Adjusted the algae out of the way for arm rotate setpoint
 ## Feb 21, 2025
 * Alan adjusted LED to flash once on robot boot
 * Applied PID ramp to 4 position regulators